UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanMerchantDiscountCodeSimplify.md

 `func (o *UnibeeApiBeanMerchantDiscountCodeSimplify) HasStatus() bool`

 HasStatus returns a boolean if a field has been set.

-### GetSubscriptionLimit

-`func (o *UnibeeApiBeanMerchantDiscountCodeSimplify) GetSubscriptionLimit() int32`

-GetSubscriptionLimit returns the SubscriptionLimit field if non-nil, zero value otherwise.

-### GetSubscriptionLimitOk

-`func (o *UnibeeApiBeanMerchantDiscountCodeSimplify) GetSubscriptionLimitOk() (*int32, bool)`

-GetSubscriptionLimitOk returns a tuple with the SubscriptionLimit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSubscriptionLimit

-`func (o *UnibeeApiBeanMerchantDiscountCodeSimplify) SetSubscriptionLimit(v int32)`

-SetSubscriptionLimit sets SubscriptionLimit field to given value.

-### HasSubscriptionLimit

-`func (o *UnibeeApiBeanMerchantDiscountCodeSimplify) HasSubscriptionLimit() bool`

-HasSubscriptionLimit returns a boolean if a field has been set.

-### GetUserLimit

-`func (o *UnibeeApiBeanMerchantDiscountCodeSimplify) GetUserLimit() int32`

-GetUserLimit returns the UserLimit field if non-nil, zero value otherwise.

-### GetUserLimitOk

-`func (o *UnibeeApiBeanMerchantDiscountCodeSimplify) GetUserLimitOk() (*int32, bool)`

-GetUserLimitOk returns a tuple with the UserLimit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUserLimit

-`func (o *UnibeeApiBeanMerchantDiscountCodeSimplify) SetUserLimit(v int32)`

-SetUserLimit sets UserLimit field to given value.

-### HasUserLimit

-`func (o *UnibeeApiBeanMerchantDiscountCodeSimplify) HasUserLimit() bool`

-HasUserLimit returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)